-\subsubsection{MLLM: Background}
+\paragraph{MLLM: Background}

-Multimodal Large Language Model (MLLM), is an extension of LLM which adopts multimodal information as input such as text, sound, video, etc, to enable multiple dimensional reasoning and text generation.
+Multimodal Large Language Model (MLLM), is an extension of LLM which adopts multimodal information as input such as text, sound, video, etc. to enable multiple dimensional reasoning and text generation.

 Before the emergence of MLLM, significant research efforts were dedicated to multi-modality.
 These efforts can generally be categorized into representative and generative paradigms.
 An exemplary work in the representative paradigm is CLIP~\cite{radford2021learning}, which serves as a foundational contribution.

 This process yields a visual encoder ~\cite{cherti2023reproducible}\cite{sun2023eva} and a text encoder, effectively establishing a bridge for downstream multimodal tasks.
 In contrast, generative frameworks~\cite{wang2022ofa}\cite{cho2021unifying} approach multimodal tasks by transforming them into sequence-to-sequence tasks.
 MLLM distinguishes itself from previous multimodal research in two key aspects.
 (1) Composition: MLLM is comprised of at least one LLM with billion-scale parameters.
 (2) Training techniques: MLLM introduces and incorporates novel training techniques derived from LLM to enhance multimodal performance.

-\subsubsection{MLLM: Architecture}
+\paragraph{MLLM: Architecture}

 Figure \ref{fig: multimodal} illustrates the mainstream architecture of multimodal large language models, typically composed of three modules: a multimodal encoder, an LLM, and a modal connector.

 \textbf{Multimodal Encoder}.
 This module incorporates non-text inputs, such as images or audio, and encoding the raw information into a more compact representation.
 It is noteworthy that the encoder is aligned with one or several encoders in advance to ensure associated meanings are preserved.
 It is more advisable to directly adopt and fine-tune a pre-trained multimodal encoder, such as CLIP~\cite{radford2021learning}, EVA-CLIP~\cite{sun2023eva}, or ViT-G~\cite{zhai2022scaling}, rather than starting from scratch to train a new encoder for generalized data.